-Prior to joining Chambers, in July 2011 Philip spent three months working for the International Arbitration team at a leading international law firm in Paris.
+Prior to joining Chambers, Philip spent three months working for the International Arbitration team at a leading international law firm in Paris.

-Away from the Bar, Philip’s interests include travel, theatre, real ale and spending time with family and friends.
+Away from the Bar, Philip’s interests include travel, theatre and spending time with family and friends.

 Philip specialises in cases of industrial disease involving noise-induced deafness, vibration, industrial asthma and exposure to harmful dusts and asbestos.

 He is regularly instructed on Multi Track trials, limitation hearings, appeals, show cause proceedings in the Queen’s Bench Division and interim hearings.
 He acts for both Claimants and Defendants.